aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-currencies/managing-currency-codes/_index.md

 ### **Setting Currency using Aspose.Tasks**
 The following example shows how to set these properties.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithCurrencies-SetCurrencyCodes-SetCurrencyCodes.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithCurrencies-SetCurrencyCodes.cs" >}}

 ### **Getting Currency Code using Aspose.Tasks**
 These properties can be accessed using the project's CurrencyCode property.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithCurrencies-GetCurrencyCodes-GetCurrencyCodes.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithCurrencies-GetCurrencyCodes.cs" >}}